webdesigndecal/wddhandbook/README.md

 # WDD Handbook

-Handbook for Web Design DeCal students to review concepts from lecture and lab
+Handbook for Web Design DeCal students to review concepts from lecture and lab.
+This handbook is built with Jekyll (and therefore uses Liquid), HTML, CSS, SASS, JS, jQuery, and Grunt.

 ## Contributing

-This handbook is built with Jekyll (and therefore uses Liquid), HTML, CSS, SASS, JS, jQuery, and Grunt.

 To start contributing, clone this repository: